 Together, brainstorm some ways to deal with offensive chat, and discuss ways for your child to be a considerate online gamer … even when they’re shooting the enemy!

-Family Zone has rated PUBG Mobile “Be Careful.”
+Family Zone cyber experts have rated PUBG Mobile as “Be Careful.”

 Too much screen-time has eroded the academic performance of Aussie students over the past five years - and devices “pervasively penetrating ...

 If BYOD and 1:1 device policies are in place - as they are in nearly every school across Australia - the answer is most likely ‘yes.’